chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_port.rst

             expect(port(23)).to be_listening
           end

-       or to test if the named port is not listening:
+       For a named port that is not listening:

        .. code-block:: ruby